axisgroup/qlik-hooks/docs/basics/making-api-calls.md

 # Making API Calls

 When we have a Qlik Sense Object Handle, we can call any API method from the Class the handle belongs to.
-When we connect to the engine and receive an object back, it contains a handle of the Global class.
-We can then call any Global Class API with our object.
+When we connect to the engine and receive an object back, it contains a handle of the Global class type.
+We can then call any Global Class API method with our object.

 Remember, whenever we use a Qlik Hook, it must follow the rules of [React Hooks](https://reactjs.org/docs/hooks-rules.html).
 That means Qlik Hooks should be called from within a React function component, or another custom React hook, and should never be called from inside a loop, a condition block, or a nested function.